-Direct the rescue personnel to the location or arrange guidance.
+- Direct the rescue personnel to the location or arrange guidance.
 For example: one person stays to guide on the side of the parking lot and another next to the building.

-In evacuation situations the gathering area is: Parking spaces
+In evacuation situations the gathering area is: The Perhekunnantie footpath

-Back-up gathering area: The neighbouring property
+Back-up gathering area: The neighbouring properties